-We have argued previously that the DPRK could adopt various strategies to blunt the impact of United Nations Security Council (UNSC) oil import sanctions in the short-to-medium-term.[1]
+In several earlier publications, we have argued that the DPRK could adopt various strategies to blunt the impact of United Nations Security Council (UNSC) oil import sanctions in the short-tomedium-term.
 But, in the longer-run, assuming the sanctions regime is effective in cutting off the bulk of prohibited oil imports, we suggested that DPRK would actively develop alternative sources of fuel, particularly for its transport sector.
 Although the DPRK is reported to have modest oil and gas resources, most of these are offshore resources not yet tapped, and though on-shore oil production has been reported in the past, it has never been significant, and it is unclear if it has continued.

-The one fossil fuel resource that the DPRK has in abundance- is coal-perhaps 15 billion tonnes of anthracite and lignite.[2]
+The one fossil fuel resource that the DPRK has in abundance- is coal-perhaps 15 billion tonnes of anthracite and lignite.
 Although useful to run power plants and factories, and for space heating in structures large and small, few modern economies make substantial use of coal to fuel vehicles and for other uses-such as diesel generators-generally requiring liquid fuels, due to the costs of converting coal to oil product substitutes.

 However, this barrier does not mean that coal cannot be converted to liquid fuels.
 Historically, coal was a source of "town gas" used for cooking, heating, lighting, and industry in towns and cities throughout Europe, North America, and elsewhere from the 1800s through the early 1900s, and was phased out only when natural gas became widely available.
-More recently, two nations-Germany during World War II and apartheid South Africa-have, when isolated from normal trade in crude oil and oil products, turned to making synthetic liquid fuels from coal.[3]
-Recent reports suggest that the DPRK, through investments in coal gasification and related technologies, has been planning for some years to implement systems to produce liquid fuels and other products from coal as substitutes for liquid petroleum fuels.[4]
-These investments in coal gasification and in using the "syngas" thus produced to make liquid fuels represent a long-term pathway to making the DPRK more resilient to UNSC sanctions, and have implications for how the international community should address the DPRK's nuclear weapons issue, which is, as we have argued, intimately entwined with DPRK energy insecurity.
+More recently, two nations-Germany during World War II and apartheid South Africa-have, when isolated from normal trade in crude oil and oil products, turned to making synthetic liquid fuels from coal.
+Recent reports suggest that the DPRK, through investments in coal gasification and related technologies, has been planning for some years to implement systems to produce liquid fuels and